RaviTambade/TFLdotNET/notes/aspnet/entityframework.md

 By following these steps, you can successfully set up and use Entity Framework Core in your .NET Core application to interact with a database.
 Adjust the entity classes, database context, and migration steps based on your specific application requirements and database schema.

 ## Using async, await with Entity Frameowrk

+Async programming with Entity Framework in C# allows you to perform database operations asynchronously, enhancing the responsiveness of your applications, especially in scenarios where there are many concurrent operations or long-running tasks.
 Combining asynchronous programming with Entity Framework for CRUD (Create, Read, Update, Delete) operations in C# can improve the scalability and responsiveness of your applications.
 Here's a basic example of how you can achieve this:

 ```csharp
 using System;